Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 - Right-click on the land cover layer (**landcover_2010_nyc**) and choose *Properties*.
 Down to the left you see a *Style*-button.
 Choose *Load Style* and open **landcoverstyle.qml** and click OK.
 - Make only your land cover class layer visible to examine the spatial variability of the different land cover classes.

-The land cover grid has allready been classified into the seven different classes used in most UMEP applications (see table 1).
-If you have a land cover dataset that is not UMEP formatted you can make use of the *Land Cover Reclassifier* found at *UMEP > Pre-processor > Urban Land Cover > Land Cover Reclassifier* in the menubar to reclassify your data.
+The land cover grid has allready been classified into the seven different classes used in most UMEP applications (see table **cross**).
+If you have a land cover dataset that is not UMEP formatted you can use the *Land Cover Reclassifier* found at *UMEP > Pre-processor > Urban Land Cover > Land Cover Reclassifier* in the menubar to reclassify your data.

-Furthermore, a polygon grid (500 m times 500 m) for defining the study area and individual grids are included (Grid_500m.shp).
-Such grid can be produced directly in QGIS (e.g. *Vector > Research Tools > Vector Grid*) or an external grid can also be used.
+Furthermore, a polygon grid (500 m x 500 m) to define the study area and individual grids is included (Grid_500m.shp).
+Such a grid can be produced directly in QGIS (e.g. *Vector > Research Tools > Vector Grid*) or an external grid can be used.

 - Load the vector layer **Grid_500m.shp** into your QGIS project.
 - In the *Style* tab in layer *Properties*, choose a *No Brush* fill style to be able to see the spatial data within each grid.